Happy Durga Puja 2022 | When is Durga Puja in 2022 | Durga Puja 2022 Calendar, Picture, Image, Wishes and Status | What is Durga Puja Festival

 With this belief, the idol is dressed in red and ornamented with Sindoor, which is called “Shringaar” or “Boron“, and then carried off for immersion which is called “Visarjan” on the day of Vijaya Dashami.

 In Bengali, Bijoya means Victory.
 The day Bijoya Dashami has its importance in this religious festival.
-This day celebrated with mixed feelings, both with joy and sorrow.
+This day is celebrated with mixed feelings, both joy and sorrow.
 People are happy because they celebrate this day as Victory Day of Devi Durga, and at the same time, they are sad because it is the last day of the celebration.

 There is a big rally from every Durga Puja Pandal.
 This rally carries the Devi Durga Statue to the riverside for Visarjan or immersion.
-It is like a custom in India to have Jalebies (one Indian sweet) during the day of Vijaya Dashami.
+It is a custom in India to have Jalebies (one Indian sweet) during the day of Vijaya Dashami.
 People wish each other Subho Bijoya (Happy Bijoya).
 Younger people touch the feet of elders and seek blessings.
 And in return, elders convey their love to younger ones as well.

 Happy Durga Puja 2022: Picture, Image, Wishes and Status | Top 50+ Happy Durga Puja 2022 Wishes, Images, Quotes, Whatsapp Messages, Photos, Greetings and Facebook Status